OWASP/OdTM/docs/BASEMODEL.md

 ![Diagram example](dfd_example.png)

-Using DL it possible to define this as
+Using DL it possible to define this picture as

 ```
 Process(pr1)